jschrier/blog/_posts/2023-01-21-MIDI-to-CV-on-RP2040-part-2.md

 * Modify the EG to test the trigger
 * Get a MIDI cable (to test MIDI)
+* Dig into the MCP4728 settings (voltage ranges,e tc.)
 * Other programmatic stuff with the ports ( 3 more CVs, clock signals, ...))
-* Generating a note tuning/calibration table (by frequency counting)
+* Generating a note tuning/calibration table (by frequency counting on a PWM pin)